-The score sheet requests that the judges select a number between 10-20 based upon whether the participant’s performance was Poor (10), Average (11-14), Good (15-17), or Excellent (18-20).
+The score sheet requests that the judges select a number between 10-20 based upon whether the participant’s performance was Poor (10), Average (11-14), Good (15-17), or Excellent (18-20) for each category.
 For instance, if a performance was Excellent, the judge should select a score between 18-20; whereas if a performance was only Average, then a score between 11-14 should be selected.
 A sample score sheet for grading oralists during the oral round can be found at the bottom of this guide.
-This adopted method to determine the winners of each match ensures that the range used by different judges is largely the same, and subjective marking is kept to a minimum.
+This method to determine the winners of each match ensures that the range used by different judges is largely the same, and subjective marking is kept to a minimum.
 Judges are also encouraged to write down constructive feedback that they may have in relation to each oralist, as the participants receive copies of the scoresheets to ensure transparency across the Moot Court Competition.
 In the event of a discrepancy in the scoresheet, judges may be contacted to clarify their marking by the Moot Administrators.

-After the Sur-rebuttal and the conclusion of the oral pleadings, judges will deliberate on the result of the round.
-While the judges can consult about providing feedback to participants, judges are kindly asked not to consult with each other while marking the teams and filling out the score sheets.
+After the conclusion of oral argument, teams will leave the room and judges will deliberate on the result of the round.
+While the judges may consult one another regarding feedback to participants, judges are kindly asked not to consult with each other while marking the teams and filling out the score sheets.
 This is to ensure that there are three independent assessments of the participants’ oral presentations.

-Following the deliberation, judges will return their score sheets directly to the bailiff or the Moot Court administrator, and then return to the bench to provide feedback and comments to the two competing teams regarding their performance.
+Following the deliberation, judges will return their score sheets directly to Moot Court administrators or person appointed by Moot Court administrators for collection of scoresheets, and only then provide feedback and comments to the two competing teams regarding their performance.
 This is to ensure that the preliminary rounds run on time.
 Judges should not announce the scores or the winner of the round (especially since judges also are not aware who the winner of the match is); enquire about the identity of the participating team; or make apparent through their comments which team has won the match.

-It is common when addressing the participants for the judge to begin by introducing him/herself and providing a brief history and background on his/her professional career and qualifications.
-The judge should reference the merits of the teams, as well as provide comments regarding their performance.
+When addressing the participants and providing feedback regarding the round, judges may begin by introducing themselves and providing a brief overview of their professional career.
+Judges may then provide comments regarding the teams’ performance.
 Some judges prefer to give general comments, while other judges prefer to provide more specific and tailored advice to each speaker.
 As the aim is to build an encouraging atmosphere, if a judge expresses comments concerning weaknesses in a team’s performance, it is advisable to accompany such comments with suggestions about the best method to overcome such weaknesses.
 Judges should be sensitive, however, to the fact that teams have made numerous sacrifices in their preparation and participation for the Moot Court Competition.
 Overall these comments are warmly received by participants because they provide critical recommendations for upcoming rounds, future Moot Court Competitions, as well as for their future careers in law.

-This guide was intended to serve as a resource and provide insight and information regarding the roles and responsibilities of a Moot Court judge during the Moot Court Competition.
+This guide is intended to serve as a resource and provide insight and information regarding the roles and responsibilities of a Moot Court judge during the Price Media Law Moot Court Competition.
 If you know anyone who would be both interested and qualified to judge a Moot Court Competition, please share this form with them, so that we can extend an invitation to them to join us at the Price Media Law Moot Court Competition.

-Once again, we are excited and honored to have you participate as a judge in our Moot Court and hope you are looking forward to and will enjoy this experience.
-If you have any questions about the rules of the Competition or your specific role and responsibility as a Moot Court judge at any time during or prior to the Competition, please feel free to contact the administrators of the Moot Court Competition.
+Once again, we are excited and honoured to have you participate as a judge in our Moot Court and hope you are looking forward to this experience.
+If you have any other questions about the rules of the Competition or your specific role and responsibility as a Moot Court judge at any time during or prior to the Competition, please feel free to contact the administrators of the Moot Court Competition at email@example.com.